TheRomanXpl0it/TheRomanXpl0it.github.io/_posts/writeups/backdoorctf17/2017-09-24-funsignals.md

 The syscall gadget under `int 3` is a perfect target for rip.

 Wait, how is composed a signal frame?
-I don't know, but pwnlib yes.
+I don't know, but pwnlib does.

 {% highlight python %}
 from pwn import *